adamtsuch21/nss_capstone/README.md

 3. Within the application, connect to your Spotify account and to the Spotify playlist containing the songs.
 4. For Audio Features: Select all the songs, and then select Audio Features.
 5. Copy the data for each song, paste into a .txt file, and format as a Python dictionary.
-6. Open up your "Artist Data" .txt file and copy the "id" field for each song within the dictionary, and rename the key as "artist_id".
+6. Open up your artist data .txt file and copy the "id" field from the .txt file and paste within the dictionary of audio features .txt file, and rename the key as "artist_id".
 7. Go to the Spotify webpage of the 1st song (the easiest way to do this is to open the spotify web player, right click the song and select "Copy Song Link", and then paste that link into your browser).
 8. Go to the link FIRST (very important, as the url changes after you go to the page).
 Copy everything after "spotify:track" in the url.
 9. Paste what you just copied into the dictionary within audio features .txt file, format as a dictionary with a key of "spotify_id".
-10. Repeat steps 7-9 for each song.
+10. Repeat steps 7-9 for each song, and save the .txt file.
 11. For Audio Analysis: Select 1st song (dataset is too large to select all at once).
 Select Audio Analysis.
 12. Copy the data, paste into a .txt file, and save.
 13. Repeat steps 11 and 12 for each song.